sgovil5/fbla_app/README.md

 This app was made using Flutter, and utilizes Google's Firebase as a backend
 - Authorization (the sign-in process), and all other app data is stored and accessed using Firebase.
 - As the app was made using Flutter, there is native support for iOS and Android.

+# Buttons
+- A short description of most, if not all, of the buttons contained in the app.
+## Navigation Bar (INCOMPLETE)
+- My Profile: takes user to the my profile page.
+- Friends: takes user to friends page, where they can accept/decline friend requests and navigate to friend profiles.
+- Search: allows user to search by name, school, or interests.
+- Other: takes user to a page where they can report a bug, ______, ______

+## Login
+- Login: allows user to login with correct validation.
+- Create An Account: redirects user to the Sign Up page.
+- Upload Image: allows user to upload an image from their device to serve as a profile picture.
+- Sign Up: allows user to create an account after filling in all required fields.
+## About Me
+- Edit Profile: takes user to the edit profile page, where they can edit information on their profile page.
+## Edit Profile
+These stay similar across categories
+- Add: labeled with a "+", lets the user add an item of selected type to display.
+Note that there are multiple steps to adding an item, and the rest is displayed in a pop-up
+- Remove: labeled with a "-", lets the user remove an item of selected type.
+One step process.
+## Search
+- Search by name, school, or interests: Press the desired button to search by selected parameter.
+## Report Bug
+- Allows user to report any problems and/or bugs.
+    * User may input contact information.
+## Chat (INCOMPLETE)
+-
+> add info on chat later o_O.